Catalant provides a platform for people to seek out and hire freelance consultants for various projects spanning many different industries.

 “We spend a ton of effort emailing them back and forth... wasting time.”

 “We have to handhold them through the whole thing.
 Wish there was some sort of “nudge” factor on the platform to encourage them to progress by themselves”

-Using the Jobs-to-be-done theory, Fei helped me extract the steps of the project process from creation to completion, listing the actions, pain points, and desired outcome of each stage.
+Using the Jobs-to-be-done theory, my design partner helped me extract the steps of the project process from creation to completion, listing the actions, pain points, and desired outcome of each stage.
 There were 2 main goals this map aimed to: